lucprincen/lucidian-tides/Sessions/4 - Trouble In The Temple.md

 Doloris walks around the corner and sees two figures, an angry looking sea elf and a woman.
 Doloris greets the lady and asks if she is available for a chat.
 The sea elf seems to be the one that knocked over a brazier with embers a moment ago.

 The woman mentions that she isn't taking visitors at this point.
 Doloris asks to confirm if she is the lady of the temple.
 The sea elf laughs at the question.
-The woman excuses Acolyte Lyrndal's behaviour and introduces herself as [[Sister Pherria]].
+The woman excuses Acolyte Lurandell's behaviour and introduces herself as [[Sister Pherria]].
 She mentions that the real lady of the temple, [[Lady Sa'hea]], is taken into custody for refusing a direct order of the [[Clovis Concord]].
 Doloris offers some help as she introduces herself to the two.
 Sister Pherria mentions that Lady Sa'hea left this morning to [[Port Damali]] to see the Grand Admiral.
 She refused the invitation, so they took her by force instead.

 Doloris mentions that she wishes to vanquish the oppression in [[Nicodranas]].
-Acolyte Lyrndal scoffs at the question, sarcastically asking how [[Doloris]] wants to do that.
+Acolyte Lurandell scoffs at the question, sarcastically asking how [[Doloris]] wants to do that.
 Then Doloris mentions the Revelry.
 The two attendants of the temple give the impression that Doloris isn't the first one to make such a suggestion.

 [[Sister Pherria]] says that a couple of people came to the temple earlier and intend to use it as a smuggling route.
 Believes they didn't belong to the Revelry, but to the Myriad instead.
 They were way more rude and called her a sea hag, claiming that they would eventually bow to their demands.
 Doloris tries to gain their trust by offering her help, and offers to build a mutually beneficial relationship.
 Sister Pherria seems interested, but isn't too sure if it's entirely agreeable, but is open to meeting the rest of the crew to discuss it.
 Sister Pherria mentions that the Myriad intends to show up later that day with wares to smuggle through the temple's tunnels, without their explicit approval.
 Sister Pherria suggests we might be able to help out by returning to the temple later that day and confront them about their intentions.